Amaryllis Care

 Photo: billums

-Growing Amaryllis outside
+Growing Amaryllis Outside

 If you are going to plant the amaryllis bulb outside, you should plant it so that it is only half way in the ground.
 Temperatures should be over 65 degrees F and they should be planted in a well-drained area with direct sunlight.
 Apply a balanced liquid fertilizer and reapply it about every ten days.